psychotimmy/picomz-80k/README.md

 is displayed on the screen.

+### Using the Pico MZ as a MZ-700

+Flash one of:

+**picomz-700-pimoroni.uf2** for a Pico mounted on a Pimoroni VGA demo base

+**pico2mz-700-pimoroni.uf2** for a Pico 2 mounted on a Pimoroni VGA demo base

+**picomz-700-rc2014.uf2** for a RC2014 RP2040 VGA card or a RC2014 Pi Pico VGA card with a microSD card breakout mounted on a RC2014 backplane

+Ensure a microSD card containing one or more Sharp MZ series digital software files (.mzf/.mzt/.m12) is installed. **The Pico MZ will not boot to the monitor screen unless a microSD card is installed.**

+When a USB keyboard and VGA display is connected, you will see:

+**  MONITOR 1Z-013A  **

+\*

+### All versions

-If the Pico's green led (or RC2014 RP2040 VGA card's white led) is flashing quickly (200ms between flashes), this means that a USB keyboard has not been connected or recognised via a terminal emulator.
+If the Pico's green led (or the RC2014 RP2040 VGA card's white led) is flashing quickly (200ms between flashes), it means that a USB keyboard has not been recognised.

-If the Pico's green led (or RC2014 RP2040 VGA card's while led) is flashing slowly (1s between flashes), then your microSD card cannot be read.
+If the Pico's green led (or the RC2014 RP2040 VGA card's white led) is flashing slowly (1s between flashes), then your microSD card cannot be read or has not been installed.

-If either of these error conditions occur, the emulator will not display the monitor prompt until the problem is resolved.
+If **either** of these error conditions occur, **the Pico MZ will not display the monitor prompt until the problem is resolved.**

 To find a file to load from the microSD card, use the F1 key to browse its contents forwards, F2 to go backwards.

 ## Brief developer notes

-The current Pico SDK 2.1.1 master branch (latest stable) works with Pico MZ-80K/A version 2.0.1
+Pico MZ version 3.0.0 works with the current Pico SDK 2.2.0 master branch (latest stable).

-(Pico SDK 2.1.0 works with releases 1.1.0 to 2.0.1 of Pico MZ-80K/A. Earlier releases use Pico SDK 1.5.1)

-### Release chronology
+### Release highlights

 Release 1.1.0 introduced Pico 2 support.